You don't see the world. You see your theory of it.

 Then another observation arrives.
 It isn't obviously more important than the thousands that came before it.
 In fact, if you had encountered it twenty years earlier, you might not have noticed it at all.
 But this time it's different because of everything that's already sitting on the bench.
 You pick it up, hold it against a few older pieces, tighten one connection, then another, and all at once you realize you've stopped wondering what you're building.
 It's a bicycle.

 If someone hands you a propeller, you don't immediately wonder whether you've been building an airplane all along.
 You turn the propeller over in your hands and study the bicycle.
 Maybe it replaces something.
-Maybe you've misunderstood one section.
-Maybe bicycles are more complicated than you thought.
+Maybe you've misunderstood one section and bicycles are more complicated than you thought.
 Whatever happens next, your first instinct is to make the new piece fit the machine that already explains everything else.

 Now imagine someone walks over, studies your bicycle for a while, and says, "I don't think that's a bicycle."

 Your first reaction probably isn't curiosity.
 It's certainty.
-"Of course it's a bicycle."
+"What are you talking about?
+Of course it's a bicycle."

-Starting over doesn't feel like learning something new.
-It feels like blowing apart the machine that has quietly organized your entire understanding of the world.
+Starting over doesn't feel like learning something new, it feels like blowing apart the machine that has quietly organized your entire understanding of the world.
 An airplane might turn out to explain the parts better, but before you could ever discover that, you would first have to reduce your beautifully functioning bicycle back into a confusing pile of disconnected pieces.